 The bottom line?
 Bad reviews don’t just feel like a personal attack.
 They are a personal attack because they have a tangibly negative impact on your ability to generate revenue.

 But there is a silver lining.
 Surprisingly, getting negative reviews isn’t always a bad thing.
-In fact, some negative reviews can actually have a positive impact on your sales:
+Some negative reviews can have a positive impact on your sales:

 - 52% of consumers trust a software product more if it has negative reviews as well

 - Negative reviews can increase conversion by up to 85%